wezleytsai/wezleytsai.github.io/_posts/2015-06-18-create-a-blog.md

 ### Animating Sidebar Icon ###

 I really wanted an animating "hamburger" button that revealed the sidebar.
-I found [these sample ](http://codepen.io/designcouch/pen/Atyop) hamburger icons that animated to <i class="fa fa-remove"></i>'s using only CSS (and jQuery for the mouseclick event).
+I found [these sample ](http://codepen.io/designcouch/pen/Atyop) hamburger icons that animated to <i class="fa fa-remove"></i>'s using only CSS (and jQuery for the mouse click event).
 I ended up going with a modified version of the third icon.

 Here is [my animating icon](http://codepen.io/wezleytsai/pen/QbqbVa) on CodePen if you want to check it out.

 ### Highlighting Code ###

 The content of my blog is related to software development, so I have a lot of code blocks.
 You can use Markdown to create `pre` and `code` tags easily, but it won't help you highlight key words for whatever language your code is in.
-Enter [Highlight.js] [highlightjs], which searches your html for `<pre><code>` tags, detects the language automatically, and highlights syntax automatically.
+Enter [Highlight.js] [highlightjs], which searches your html for `<pre><code>` tags, detects the language automatically, and highlights syntax for you.
 Add it to your blog with these lines of code (this would use the "default" theme):

     <link rel="stylesheet" href="//cdnjs.cloudflare.com/ajax/libs/highlight.js/8.6/styles/default.min.css">
     <script src="//cdnjs.cloudflare.com/ajax/libs/highlight.js/8.6/highlight.min.js"></script>